 After trying and failing at burlesque and vaudeville, the 2,200-seat Empire Theatre (later Palace Theatre) switched to movies, then later switched back to burlesque, ultimately closing in 1937 when it was gutted and served as a garage for ten years.
 In 1946 it was rebuilt with an unusual Art Moderne style motif (designed by architects John Zink and Lucius White).
-The new incarnation seated 1,550, and opened again as a movie house, converting to Cinerama in 1953.
+The new incarnation seated 1,550, and opened again as a movie house named Town Theatre on January 22, 1947.
+It was converted to Cinerama in 1953.

 However, the venue was saved when the Everyman Theatre troupe, a successful regional theatre, bought the building for $1, with an eye to making it their new home.
 In 2010 fundraising began to do a complete remodeling.
 The interior was in bad shape, and the building was gutted to construct a black box theatre within the shell, also providing appropriate rehearsal space.
 The facade was fully restored.
 It reopened the Fall of 2012.